typelevel/cats-parse/docs/index.md

 ## Repeating parsers

-Sometimes we need something to repeat zero or more types.
+Sometimes we need something to repeat zero or more times.
 The cats-parse have `rep` and `rep0` methods for repeating values. `rep` means that the parser must be successful _at least one time_. `rep0` means that the parser output might be empty.

 ```scala mdoc:reset
 import cats.data.NonEmptyList